Jaminur-Rashid/Node_Js_Assignment/README.md

 * Prevented user to hit the forecast api call more than once in every 30 seconds.
 * Toggle to display data in celcious and farenheit

-# Project Limitation
-* Write file from server in case of duplicate api call is not implemented yet